cheadrian/ufinance-yahoo/index.md

 # uFinance

+## Download
+You can get the extension from the [Chrome web store](https://chromewebstore.google.com/detail/ufinance/fmckmialbjidoghednjgbmigapfildng).

+## About

 Never miss a beat in the stock market, day or night!
 Enhance your Yahoo Finance experience with uFinance, featuring a sleek, dark theme and over 45 curated links tailored to each stock.

 Now compatible with the new Yahoo Finance variant.